CFO trends 2025: 6 insights & priorities for a bumper business year

 Cost is another factor to be mindful of.
 Finance teams face the same budget constraints as other functions, and leaders must allocate wisely.
 Julien says: “You shouldn’t fool yourself into thinking the cost of the tool is the only price you pay.”

-There are often hidden costs – financial, resources, labor – associated with finance tools that CFOs should keep in mind when evaluating their tool stack.
+There are often hidden costs – financial, resources, labour — associated with finance tools that CFOs should keep in mind when evaluating their tool stack.
 You’ll need to consider:

 There are three key occasions when this might make sense:

-Lower costs.
-Labor might be more economical in another region.
+2. Lower costs.
+Labour might be more economical in another region.

 But stepping into the unknown is always nerve-wracking.
 Even if the lure of a new addressable market or cheap labour is hard to ignore, you can’t afford to rush in unprepared.
 And as CFO, risk management is part of the job.

 “It’s not worth taking the risk where you will be caught having a permanent establishment while being non-compliant,” says Philippe Bouaziz, CFO at Deel.
-“The regulator will come and penalize you.
-And another worst case scenario is when the fine goes to the customer.”
+“The regulator will come and penalise you.
+And another worst-case scenario is when the fine goes to the customer.”

 Rob Goldenberg, CFO at 6Sense highlights other potential issues.
 “A fine is bad, but not the worst possible outcome.
 Even closing and reopening the local office isn’t as bad.
 The worst outcome would be creating a permanent establishment in a country and then finding out you’re not compliant, and the penalty is a percentage of your revenue... forever.
 That’s the worst.”